makeabilitylab/physcomp/pages/tutorials/index.md

 3. **Lesson 3: Fading an LED.** Demonstrates how to gradually fade an LED on and off by using [`analogWrite`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/)

-4. **Lesson 4: Blinking an LED Part 2.** Introduces the concept of using Arduino GPIO pins as either current sources or sinks by hooking up two LED circuit configurations.
+4. **Lesson 4: Blinking an LED Part 2.** Introduces the concept of using Arduino GPIO pins as either current sources or sinks by hooking up two LED circuit configurations: one circuit with the LED cathode towards GND and another with the LED anode towards GND.

 5. **Lesson 5: RGB LEDs.** Introduces RGB LEDs, using both common anode and cathode versions, and independently controlling brightness and hue.

+TODO: blink no delay (where to put this?)

 ### Input

 TODO: consider adding interrupts here?
 Like after Lesson 2?

 1. **Lesson 1: Turn on an LED with a button.** Introduces buttons (aka momentary switches), working with digital input via [`digitalRead`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/), and pull-up and pull-down resistors.